udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC.md

         - URL --> `http>//<privateIP of jenkins server>:8080/sonarqube-webhook`
         - create

-* To use the custom qulaity gate, we need to add another stage for it in pipeline [_Jenkinsfile with SonarQube code analysis and Quality gate_](Jenkinsfile-with-sonarQube-codeAnalysis-qualityGate)
+* To use the custom qulaity gate, we need to add another stage for it in pipeline [_Jenkinsfile with SonarQube code analysis and Quality gate_](Jenkinsfile-with-sonarQube-codeAnalysis-qualityGate).
+Change the file name to Jenkinsfile and update the values in stages before using this.
     - In Jenkins --> update the pipeline code in the same pipeline used for SonarQube code analysis above
-        - Go to the pipeline used for SonarQube code analysis --> configure --> update the script (Under Pipeline --> Definition --> paste the pipeline script)
+        - Go to the pipeline used for SonarQube code analysis --> configure --> update the script (Under Pipeline --> Definition --> Pipeline script --> paste the pipeline script)
             > before saving this, make sure the jenkins server SG has a rule to allow port 8080 from SonarQube SG
         - save --> build now
         - after the job is completed, if the quality gate satge fails due to quality gate error the project in the SonarQube will also show as Failed